ChanYeWan/Data-Scientist-Nanodegree-Udacity/README.md

-# Data Scientist Nanodegere Program
+# Data Scientist Nanodegere Program by Udacity

 Projects:
 1. Creating a blog post and Github repository